dbj-systems/dbj--nanolib/README.md

 Whatever you do, always plan and think about it beforehand.
 Use simple diagrams before deciding your design is complete and just then you can freely proceed onto the implementation.

 Designs and diagrams are invaluable.
-First for explaining to yourself your solution, and second to make others understand your solution, before you or them, loose the patience with you `¯\_(ツ)_/¯`
+First for explaining to yourself your solution, and second to make others understand your solution, before they loose the patience with you `¯\_(ツ)_/¯`

 ## What's inside